KohaILS/koha-manual-zh-cn/source/administration.rst

    account when they have overdue items.
 The amount for overdue fines are set in the :ref:`circulation and fines rules <circulation-and-fines-rules-label>`.

+-  PAYOUT (Payment from library to patron): this is used when the library reimburses the patron (for an overpayment for example).

 -  PROCESSING (Lost item processing fee): this is charged automatically to the patron's account when an item in their file is declared lost.
    The amount is set by :ref:`item type <adding-item-types-label>` under